 If you apply for support after 1 October 2020 you will receive a payment of $800.
 If you are still experiencing financial hardship after two months, you may be eligible for an additional payment of $800.

 If your health or safety is under threat now, please call 000.

-If you are an international student, please contact your institution or your state or territory government first to see what support they can provide.
-See our info sheet COVID19 Resources for International Students.
+If you are an international student, please contact your institution or Study Melbourne to see what support they can provide.

 If you are a tourist, on a working holiday visa or someone wanting to return to your home country, please contact your embassy or consulate to understand the support they can provide in the first instance.